 Now, as part of UF’s annual Martin Luther King Jr. Celebration, the university wants to take the local social justice conversation a step further.

-The other summit co-chair is Shon Smith, a UF clinical assistant professor in counselor education at the College of Education.
+The other summit co-chair was Shon Smith, a UF clinical assistant professor in counselor education at the College of Education.
 He said the recent UF study on racial inequality helped quantify some of Alachua County’s racial inequities and tensions.
 Now, though, “we must stand up and take on the problems of marginalized groups as our own.

 “That involves building relationships based on our abilities to transfer the benefit of our own social power and privilege to oppressed groups of people.”